Hypokinesia

 Hypokinesia is one of the classifications of movement disorders, and refers to decreased bodily movement.
 Hypokinesia is characterized by a partial or complete loss of muscle movement due to a disruption in the basal ganglia.
 Hypokinesia is a symptom of Parkinson's disease shown as muscle rigidity and an inability to produce movement.
 It is also associated with mental health disorders and prolonged inactivity due to illness, amongst other diseases.

 The other category of movement disorder is hyperkinesia that features an exaggeration of unwanted movement, such as twitching or writhing in Huntington's disease or Tourette syndrome.

 Spectrum of disorders

 Hypokinesia describes a variety of more specific disorders:

 Causes

-The most common cause of Hypokinesia is Parkinson's disease, and conditions related to Parkinson's disease.
+The most common cause of hypokinesia is Parkinson's disease, and conditions related to Parkinson's disease.

 Other conditions may also cause slowness of movements.
 These include hypothyroidism and severe depression.
-These conditions need to be carefully ruled out, before a diagnosis of Parkinsonism is made.
+These conditions need to be ruled out before a diagnosis of Parkinsonism is made.

-The remainder of this article describes Hypokinesia associated with Parkinson's disease, and conditions related to Parkinson's disease.